AdobeDocs/experience-manager-learn.en/help/foundation/development/understand-indexing-best-practices.md

 ### Examples

-Let's review few examples to understand the best practices.
+To understand the best practices, let's review few examples.

 #### Improper use of tags property